 Managing stakeholder expectations can feel like steering a boat through rough seas.
-The “seascape” surrounding your project is constantly changing.

-- Corporate politics blow from different directions with varying intensity.
+- Corporate politics blow from all directions

 Steps to Managing Stakeholders

 The following steps will keep your stakeholder relationships on course throughout the project life cycle.

 - Identify people who have an interest (positive or negative) in the project.

 - Understand each person’s interests and potential impact on the project.